brianmgre/exchange-calculator/README.md

 ## Foreign Exchange Calculator

 This React application was built with Yarn.
 Once you have cloned/forked the repo use Yarn install.
+Then Yarn start to run the application.

 ### Tech:
 <ul>